 Celiac disease and gluten sensitivity test

-What your results tell you: There are varied tests used to help determine if one is suffering from the autoimmune disease known as celiac disease, or if there exists the intolerance of gluten sensitivity.
+What your results tell you: There are varied tests used to help determine if one is suffering from gluten intolerance or the autoimmune condition known as celiac disease.
 Talk with your healthcare practitioner about what might be right for you.